SymfonyCasts/api-platform/sfcasts/ep2-security/data-page-load.md

-# Data Page Load
+# Logout & Passing API Data to JS on Page Load

-Coming soon...

-Hey, we can login and our application even knows that we logged in when we do it and it's already printing a little log out link here that goes to `/logout`.
-That doesn't actually work yet.
-We haven't set that up in Symfony so I want to make sure we do that real quick if we have.
+Hey!
+We can log in and our JavaScript even *knows* when we log in an who we are: it's prints our username & a log out link that goes to `/logout`... which doesn't actually work yet... cause we haven't enabled that yet in Symfony.

-so to do that I'm going to add `logout:` and below that I'll say `path: app_logout`, which just like `app_login` it's going to be a route that we're just going to create in a second.
-This logout built in lock up mechanism is really nice because it's just going to destroy the authentication in the session.
-If we were doing some sort of token based authentication, we would need to um, Actually have a user send that token and then we would destroy it.

-All right.
-Once we've done that, I'm going to go over to my source `SecurityController` and we're going to create a little `public function logout()`.
-I'll put my `@Route()` rout above that was `"/logout"` and `name="app_logout"`.
-So just like before, this just needs to exist.
-As long as this route exists, we don't even need a controller for it.
-The route just needs to exist for this `logout` key to be able to do its magic.
-So in fact, in this case it will never, the controller will never get reached and we can just say
+## Adding Logout

+Wait... but what does "logging out" even *mean* in an API context?
+Whelp, like everything, it depends on *how* you authenticate.
+Because we're using a session cookie, logging out basically means removing the user information from the session.
+If you were using some sort of API token, it would mean *invalidating* that token on your authentication server - like, removing it from some tokens table.
+But, we'll talk more about that type of authentication a bit later - on a special security part 2 of this tutorial.

+Anyways, no surprise that Symfony has built-in support for logging the user out of the session.
+In `config/packages/security.yaml`, in our firewall add `logout:` then, below, say `path: app_logout`.
+Just like `app_login`, this is the name of that we're going to create next.
+When a user accesses this route, they'll be logged out.

+To create that route, open `src/Controller/SecurityController.php`, add `public function logout()` with an `@Route()` above.
+Set its URL to `/logout` and name it `app_logout`.

+Just like with the `app_login` route, the route just... *needs* to exist... otherwise the user will see a 404 when they go to `/logout`.
+As long as it *does* exist, when the user goes to `/logout`, the logout mechanism will intercept the request, remove the user from the session, then redirect them to the homepage... which is configurable.

+This means that, unless we've messed something up, the controller will *never* be reached.
+Let's *scream* in case it some how is: throw an exception with:

 > should not be reached

-Cool.
-So now we go over, I can hit log out and you'll see it's on my web.
-Do you have a tuber analysis?
-I'm logged in.
-I'm gonna come back.
-I am logged out.
-Cool.
-Alright.
+Let's try the flow: move over, hit log out and... before it loads, you *can* see that we're currently logged in.
+And now... gone!
+We are anonymous.

+## Passing Data to JavaScript on Page Load

+Before we keep going with all this API & security goodness, our app has a bug.
-There is one other, a sort of interesting problem between our JavaScript and our front end and it is that if I log in our, our view application now once the Ajax call finishes, it sees that we're logged in.
-But as soon as we refresh, that's gone.
-Our Web, our trooper knows we're logged in, but our VUE instance doesn't know where logged in.
-And that sort of makes sense.
-If you think about it, when it first starts loading the entire page, if you look at the html off your, you can ignore all the web depot toolbar stuff down here.
-The entire application looks basically like this.
+If we log in... as soon as the AJAX call finishes, we've made our Vue.js frontend smart enough to update and say that we're logged in.
+But as soon as we refresh, that's gone!
+Gasp!
+Our web debug toolbar knows we're logged in... but our JavaScript does not.
+And... it makes sense: when we first load the page... if you look at the HTML source - you can ignore all the web debug toolbar stuff down here... the entire application looks like this.
+There's no HTML or JavaScript data that hints to Vue that we're logged in.

-There's nothing in the html that says who we're logged in as.
-And so one option is that as soon as the page loads, we could actually have our VUE application, make an Ajax requests to some endpoint that says, Hey, who am I logged in as?
-This is the classic `/me` endpoint.
+How can we fix that?
+There are basically two options.
+First, as soon as the page loads, we could make an AJAX request to some endpoint and say:

-This last man points are very useful, they're super not restful.
-So again, don't let uh, following restful rules get in the way of being practical with your application.
-A but `/me` URLs are not restful.
-Um, so what is the other option?

-the other option is actually quite nice.
-It's just to hint to your view application on page load, who your user is.
-And you can do this in two different ways.

-Okay.

-Basically if you look, if you go to the templates directory, frontend and open homepage, daddy's still on a twig.
-This is the page we're looking at and you can see that there's nothing here at all except for the actual view application.
-Though I have past in something called an `entrypoint`, um, which we're not using right now, but uh, this, I'm actually passing this piece of data in there.
-That's something that could be useful on Semi Java JavaScript application.
-So basically here this is, this is actually gives us an opportunity to pass in, um, some data.
-So one of the things we can do here is we can just pass the user IRI and then instead of our application here, we would be able to read that data off and make an Ajax recall Ajax call to get that user's information just like this or only downside to this is there might be a slight delay before we actually figure out who's logged in.

-So another option is actually inside of our twig template to dump the entire user, JSON LD, a structure.
-So basically save it from making that second Ajax, that Ajax request on page load.
-Here's how this looks.
-A first, I'm going to go to `src/Controller/FrontendController.php` This is the controller behind that `homepage.html.twig` Not very impressive.
-Here I'm gonna add a `SerializerInterface $serializer` argument.
-And now I'm going to pass an argument into my a controller called `user`.
-And I'm gonna set this to `$serializer->serialize()` passing it, `$this->getUser()` and then `jsonld` so that we get the, this turns into the, so if they're not logged in, this will um, be null.
-If we are logged in, this should be done.
-Big, Nice JSON LD structure being passed as a variable under our template.
-Now that we have that,
+> Hey!
+Who am I logged in as?

+To make this happen, we would need some sort of a `/me` endpoint: something that would return information about *who* we are.
+A useful, but not-so-RESTful endpoint.

+But the *other* option is quite nice: send user data from your HTML *into* Vue on page load.

+Open up the template for this page: `templates/frontend/homepage.html.twig`.
+Yep, nothing here but some small HTML to bootstrap the Vue app... though I *am* doing one interesting thing: I'm passing in a prop called `entrypoint`.
+I'm not using that anywhere... it's just an example.
+That `entrypoint` value is the URL to our documentation "homepage".
+In theory, we could reference that dynamic URL in our Vue app and use it to figure out what other URLs we want to call.
+Anyways, this is a nice way to pass simple data into Vue.

+Anyways, back to our goal: telling Vue which user is logged in. *One* option is to pass the current user's IRI here as another prop.
+Then, we could use that inside of Vue to make an AJAX call on page load... but without needing a `/me` endpoint.
+That's really the *simplest* option, though it does have a minor downside: there will be a *slight* delay on page load before our app knows who's logged in and updates.

+## Serializing Data Directly to JavaScript

+To avoid that AJAX call we can dump that data *directly* into Vue.
+Check it out: start in `src/Controller/FrontendController.php` This is the controller behind the `homepage.html.twig` template.. and it's not very impressive.
+Add a `SerializerInterface $serializer` argument... and then pass a new argument to the template called `user`.
+I want this to be the JSON-LD version of our user - the *exact* same thing that we would get back from making an AJAX request.
+Set this to `$serializer->serialize()` passing it `$this->getUser()` and `jsonld` for the format.
+If the user is *not* logged in, the new `user` variable will just be null... but if they *are* logged in, we'll get our big, nice JSON-LD structure.

-we can create a `<script>` tag very simply, I'm going to say, `window.user = {{ user|raw }}` Literally dumped that JSON Structure as a JavaScript object.
+Now that we have this, create a `script` tag and set the data on a global variable... how about: `window.user = {{ user|raw }}`.

-And finally over here in our `CheeseWhizApp`,

-inside my JavaScript, I don't usually like to reference global variables, but as long as I do it near the top level of my component, I'm pretty, I'm okay with it.
-I'm going to add a new `mounted()` callback.
-This is something that view will automatically call right after this components and mounted into the screen and here we can say if `window.user` just to be safe, and then `this.user = window.user` and it's just that simple snuck over and refresh.
-Did you application instantly knows that I'm logged in.
-If I log out and knows I'm logged out,

-and when I login it knows instantly that I'm logged in, so that was a fully nice ready to go login system.
-All right, authentication is done.
-It really is that simple.
-If you had some, if you have some more custom authentication system that is more complex than email and password, what you can, what you're going to want to do is instead of leveraging the JSON Login, you're going to create a custom guard authenticator, but the whole end purpose is the same.
-You're going to want to return the same information on success, the same type of thing on failure and ultimately you don't need to return a token or anything like that.
-You just need to make sure that your authenticator logs the user end and then allow the firewall to set the session cookie like normal.
-Later we're going to talk about API token authentication proof.
-Now we have an authentication system.
-We are logged in.
-So now we can turn to what we really need to talk about with API Platform, which is how we locked down the resources, how we make sure that certain users can only see certain, um, certain, uh, access, certain end points or how different users see different fields.
-Everything we can think of with authorization controlling the actual access, uh, of our API to different users.
+This dumps that JSON Structure as a JavaScript object... and now it's accessible to our JS!

+Head over to `CheeseWhizApp` to use it.
+Generally, speaking, I don't like to use or reference global variables from my JavaScript.
+As a compromise, I typically like to *only* reference global variables from my *top* level component.
+If a deeper component needs it, I'll pass it down as a prop.

+Anyways, create a new `mounted()` function - Vue will automatically call this after the component is "mounted" to the page.
+Now, if `window.user`, so, if it's *not* null, then `this.user = window.user`.

+It's just that simple!
+Sneak over and refresh your browser.
+And... our JavaScript *instantly* knows we're logged in.
+If we log out... yep!
+That doesn't break anything either.
+Woo!
+Yea... this is kinda fun!

+## More Complex Authentication

+Ok!
+Authentication... including logging out and the frontend is done!
+If you're feeling great about this approach for you app, awesome!
+But if you're screaming:

+> Ryan!
+My app is more complex...
+I have multiple APIs that talk to each other...
+> or... my API will be exposed publicly... or I have some other reason that
+> prevents me from this simple session-based authentication!

+Don't worry.
+Because I've already gotten *so* many questions & feedback from the start of this tutorial, we're planning to create a separate, part 2 of this security tutorial where we'll try to cover as many different "types" of applications, the right authentication mechanism to use, and how to set that up.
+We'll also talk about OAuth.

+But in general, if you need a more custom authentication system - perhaps you can't use `json_login` because your login is more complex than just handling an email & password... of you're already planning some sort of token-based authentication - you can build that system by creating a custom Guard authenticator, which is something we talk about in our security tutorial.

+Next, before we dive deep into denying and granting access to our API for different users, we nee to talk about CSRF attacks and SameSite cookies.
+It turns out, if you use a cookie-based authentication - like we are - then you may be vulnerable to CSRF attacks.
+Fortunately, there's a new, beautiful way to mitigate that.